 According to John Koskinen IRS Commissioner, 1/3 of those eligible for EITC changes yearly as their personal situations change.
 He wants those who qualify for EITC, especially for the first time, to have all the info they require to receive the EITC and get it correct.

 The EITC will vary according to income, size of family and filing status.
-The interactive EITC Assistant has been upgraded by the IRS and it will help tax payers to determine if they are eligible and will also calculate the estimated EITC refund based on your answers at time of filing.
+The interactive EITC Assistant has been upgraded by the IRS and it will help tax payers to determine if they are eligible and will also calculate the estimated EITC amount based on your answers at time of filing.

 Details can be found at www.irs.gov/eitc.
 Over 27 million workers and families who were eligible received an average EITC refund of $2,300 which totaled over $63 Billion.